waxxio/waxx/README.md

 Waxx has no Classes.
 It is Module-based and the Modules have methods (functions).
 Each method within a Module is given parameters and the method runs in isolation.
-There are no instance variables.
+There are no instance variables and no global variables.
 Consequently, it is very easy to understand what any method does and it is very easy to test methods.
-You can call any method in the whole system from the console.
+You can call any method in the whole system from the console using `waxx console`.
-Passing in the same variables will always return the same result.
+Passing in the same variables to a function will always return the same result.
 Waxx does have `x.res.out` variable, which is appended to with `x << "text"`, that is passed into each method and any method can append to the response body or set response headers.
 So it is not truly functional because this is considered a side effect.
 My opinion is that when you are building a response, then copying the response on every method is a waste of resources.
-So it does have this side affect by design.
+So it does have this side effect by design.

 #### Waxx Terminology

-- Object: A database table or database object
+- Object: A database table or database object or a container for some specific functionality
 - Object `has` fields (an array of Hashes).
 A field is both a database field/column/attribute and a UI control (for HTML apps)
 - Field `is` (represents) a single object (INNER JOIN) or many related objects (LEFT JOIN)
 - Object `runs` a URL path - business logic (normally get from or post to a view)
 - View: Like a DB view -- fields from one or more tables/objects
 - Html, Json, Xlsx, Tab, Csv, Pdf, etc.: How to render the view
-- x is a variable that is passed to nearly all methods and contains the request (`x.req` contains: get and post vars, request cookies, and environment) and response (`x.res` contains the status, response cookies, headers, and content body)
+- x is a variable that is passed to nearly all methods and contains the request (`x.req` contains: get and post vars, request cookies, and environment), response (`x.res` contains the status, response cookies, headers, and content body), user session (x.usr), and user agent (x.ua) cookies

 #### The "x" Variable